-A conservation easement is a legal, voluntary agreement between the landowner and Tug Hill Tomorrow Land Trust that protects the natural, agricultural, recreational, scenic, or historic values inherent to Tug Hill Tomorrow’s farms, forests and wildlands.
+A conservation easement is a legally binding agreement made between the landowner and Tug Hill Tomorrow Land Trust that extinguishes the development rights on your property.
+This is done to protect the natural, agricultural, scenic, or historic values inherent to the farms, forests, and wildlands of Tug Hill.

-Conservation easements are very flexible and are tailored to each landowner and property.
+Conservation easements are very flexible, and tailored to each landowner and property.
 For example, a landowner may want to retain the right to farm or harvest timber, retain future building rights, or use the land for education and other activities that sustain the property’s special resources.
-These details are worked out between the landowner and Tug Hill Tomorrow.
+These details are worked out between the landowner and the Land Trust.

 Once finalized, a conservation easement will be tied to the land, whether the land is sold or remains in the family.
 This legal continuity will provide you the assurance that the land you cared for will be protected for perpetuity.